Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## EngageUI & WIMP mix-and-match
 Since an EngageUI is implemented entirely within a wxWindow subclass,
 it is possible to incorporate an EngageUI window into a regular WIMP style app
+using a wxWidgets class called wxAUI
-using wxAUI with the EngageUI in one layer and a WIMP UI in another layer.
+with the EngageUI in one layer and a WIMP UI in another layer.
 Effectively mixing these 2 styles of UI design.

 ## Development Roadmap